 Leaders of Five College academic programs and projects may also contact their program liaison.
 It is a good idea to consult with the program liaison at least once each semester to ensure that your program records and FCI accounting accurately reflect the program's budget activities.

 Using program funds other than as stipulated in the program budget or grant award notification must be approved in advance by your program liaison in consultation with other FCI personnel.
-When in doubt, for academic programs and projects, consult your program liaison, or Nate Therien, Director for Academic Programs.
+When in doubt, for academic programs and projects, consult your program liaison, or Ray Rennard, Director of Academic Programs.
 For administrative programs, contact the program’s Five College liaison.

 Some expenditures requiring special care and planning before commitments are made or orders are placed are addressed in the following sections, such as planning for purchase of software or equipment, making a request to pay to an individual or vendor over $1500, hiring a graduate or undergraduate student.